 A Warning that Pyrex Glass Cookware Can Explode- Mostly Fiction!

-The eRumor talks about what it describes as “exploding Pyrex.”
+A Warning that Pyrex Glass Cookware Can Explode- Mostly Fiction!Summary of eRumor: The eRumor talks about what it describes as “exploding Pyrex.”
 It says that the popular ovenware has been unsafe ever since the Corning Company sold the Pyrex brand to a company named World Kitchen.
 It also claims that the product became inferior because it was now made of soda lime glass instead of borosilicate glass.
 One final claim is that World Kitchen is not an American company.
+The Truth:

 It is also false that World Kitchen is not a U.S. company.
 It is an American firm and Pyrex is manufactured in the U.S.A..